ballercat/walt/README.md

 ### Statements and Expressions

-WAlt splits it's syntax into statements and expressions(like JavaScript).
+WAlt splits its syntax into statements and expressions(like JavaScript).

 ### Comments